ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If you want to use non-press Touchpad for pedal, modify KeyTouchDirectCenter in the config file from Unassigned to Mouse right button (and restart app, text editor needs to be run as admin).

-In MAME game's input device options, set lightgun and pedal device assignments to lightgun, keyboard input provider to dinput, lightgun input provider to win32.
+In MAME game's Input Device Options, set Lightgun Device Assignment to lightgun, Pedal Device Assignment to lightgun, Keyboard Input Provider to dinput, Lightgun Input Provider to win32.

 Press Alt-Enter to switch to fullscreen.

 <br>